-\Cross-listed in Visual Arts
+Cross-listed in Visual Arts

-GS Contemporary World Issues Grades 10, 11, 12 elective 1⁄2 credit; semester course What are the main issues facing the United States in 2020?
-What are the main issues facing the world in 2020?
-Who would be the best person to lead the United States into the future?
+GC Contemporary World Issues Grades 10, 11, 12

+What are the main issues facing the world today?
+What are the main issues facing the United States today?
+What are some of the successful strategies that have helped with these issues?
 How does our personal bias influence the way we look at the world?
 Why is it important to detect media bias, and how do we detect it?
 These are among the many questions that we will explore in this class.
 The world is increasingly interconnected and students will draw from planned content as well as from daily national and international headlines.
-A special focus will be placed on the 2020 election.
-We will be following both the presidential and congressional candidates very carefully.
+A special focus will be placed on independent research.
 Students will apply critical thinking and research skills to examine current events and contemporary issues.
-This is primarily an individual exploratory course where students will have the freedom to focus on their main interests.
+Topics such as climate change, migration, immigration, water scarcity, ocean conservation, poverty, nuclear security and gender equality have been studied in this class.
+This is primarily an individual exploratory class where students will have the freedom to focus on their main interests.
 At the same time, students will learn to engage in dialogue on issues that may be controversial.
 Students will give regular current events reports, write documentary reviews and prepare educational slideshows to teach their classmates about a question they have explored.

-W Developmental Psychology Grades 11, 12 elective
+STEM Developmental Psychology Grades 11, 12

 1⁄2 credit; semester course This course introduces the theories and current research that form the foundation of the study of human development from conception through adolescence.
 We study perception, learning theories, cognition, memory, language, and social and moral development.
-Additional topics will include psychological disorders, heredity and environment, temperament, attachment, developmental milestones and expectations, childrearing practices, gender, and cultural perspectives.
+Additional topics will include psychological disorders, heredity and environment, temperament, attachment, developmental milestones and expectations, child-rearing practices, gender, and cultural perspectives.
 This course requires students to participate in observations with children in the GFS Preschool and Lower School.